-It’s the 14th of January, the day rural Bengal celebrates the abundant harvest and Goddess Lakshmi.
-We finally arrive in the artist’s village and it’s Rabi himself who receives our small group.
-After our initial greetings and a few words of welcome for me in English, he takes us to his grandmother's house.
+It is January 14 and rural Bengal is celebrating the abundance of crops and Goddess Lakshmi.
+We finally arrive in the artist’s village, and it is Rabi himself who welcomes our little group.
+We exchange greetings, a few words in English to welcome me and he takes us to his grandmother's house.

-Rice is the essential ingredient for the drawing of alpona.
-The sun-dried grains of rice are soaked for hours before being finely ground into a liquid paste.
+Rice is the essential ingredient for drawing alpona.
+The sun-dried grains of rice are soaked for hours and then grinded smoothly until a liquid of milky consistency is obtained.

 That morning, the countryside awakes to another dimension and under her diligent fingers, the silky white outlines one by one the contours of everyday objects, or those we dream of obtaining.
 It is an austere white, close in some way to the mystical white that prefigures the transmutation of the profane into the sacred, as in many initiation rites.
 Rabi, like a chitrakar (West Bengal painters who narrate and sing mythological stories painted on paper rolls), comments one by one on the objects that are placed around a large circular alpona.
 There is a bucket, a pot, ladles, a basket, and various tools needed for field work such as a hoe, a wooden rake, sickles, and a ladder.